- About Us

 - Canned Goods – Proper storage can increase shelf life and quality of canned goods - Utah State University Extension

-- Food Storage for Safety and Quality – Colorado State University Cooperative Extension
+- Food Storage for Safety and Quality and Storing Food for Safety and Quality (PNW 612) - Colorado State University Cooperative Extension